openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 getParamByIndex(index: number): unknown | undefined

-Obtains the parameter information of the navigation destination page that matches the value of **index**.
+Obtains the parameter information of the navigation destination page specified by **index**.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **Parameters**